latitudegames/Scripting/README.md

 As an example, if you set `state.memory.authorsNote` to `the following paragraphs are scary.`, the AI will see `[Author's note: the following paragraphs are scary.]` three lines back, causing it to be more likely to generate scary text.
 Another example could be `a dragon will show up soon` or `the player will soon receive a quest`.

 ## Modifiers

 ### Shared Library
-Appended to the start of the other three scripts so you can use the same code between all three.
+Prepended to the start of the other three scripts before execution so that you can share code between all three.

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.